tusharpandey13/express-mongoose-boilerplate/README.md

 - Uses ExpressJS
 - MongooseJS and MongoDB as DB
-- Redis as session and caching layer
+- Redis as session store
 - ES6 syntax
 - `@hapi/joi` for validations
 - Scalable structure